Why are Shoulder Exercises Important?

 Shoulder Stretching Exercises

-Interestingly, shoulder stretching exercises are essential to allow for enough movement around your shoulder to allow normal biomechanical shoulder movement.
+Interestingly, shoulder stretching exercises are essential to allow enough movement around your shoulder to allow normal biomechanical shoulder movement.

 Shoulder pain and injury often cause some shoulder muscle groups to overwork, tighten, shorten or form knots.
 This abnormal resting muscle tension will restrict your potential shoulder movement, predisposing you to shoulder pain and injury.